oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/inline-editing.rst

    "save_api_accessor","-","Allows to override default api accessor for the whole grid.
 Please see :ref:`documentation for oroui/js/tools/api-accessor <bundle-docs-platform-ui-bundle-apiaccessor>` for details"
    "editor.component","-","Allows to override component used to display view and specified in ``datagrid.{grid-uid}.inline_editing.cell_editor.component``"
-   "editor.component_options","{}","Specifies options to pass into the cell editor component" "editor.view","-","Defines view that used to render cell-editor.
+   "editor.component_options","{}","Specifies options to pass into the cell editor component" "editor.view","-","Defines view used to render cell-editor.
 By default, this view is selected using ``datagrid.{grid-uid}.inline_editing.default_editors`` file."
    "editor.view_options","{}","Specifies options to pass into the cell editor view" "autocomplete_api_accessor","-","Allow use autocomplete to fill select2 edit form"